 For more Information about workshop content and activities: Kathleen Walker, firstname.lastname@example.org, 520-626-2088

 How do beetles and butterflies grow?
-Students explore metamorphosis playing with mealworms and the adult darkling beetles.
-Then they compare that lifecycle to the more simple cycle of our Giant Cave cockroaches.
+Students explore metamorphosis playing with mealworms and the adult darkling beetles, then learn about how other insects develop.

 Insects and other animals have different roles in the environment depending on what they eat.
 In this station each student is able find and appreciate some of the many decomposer insects and relatives that eat dead plant material and help turn it into soil.
 Each student also can have fun digging in the dirt to find each friendly live decomposer.
 We also learn to appreciate that unsung hero of decomposition – the cockroach!